anitgeorge/GrokkingCodingInterview/README.md

 Given a string, find the length of the longest substring which has no repeating characters.

 Given a string and a pattern, find all anagrams of the pattern in the given string.

+Given a string and a pattern, find the smallest substring in the given string which has all the characters of the given pattern.